 Can Cauliflower Rice be frozen?

-So, if you’ve been to the market lately, you may have noticed that they are selling pre-riced cauliflower both fresh and frozen.
+If you’ve been to the grocery store lately, you may have noticed that they are selling pre-riced raw cauliflower rice both fresh and frozen.
 This is awesome and convenient and…going to make me poor.
-I eat way more cauliflower rice than I do regular rice, so I go through a bag (or 5) pretty quickly.
+I eat way more rice cauliflower than I do regular rice, so I go through a bag (or 5) pretty quickly.

-- Make cauli-rice using your preferred method- don’t cook.
+- Rice your cauliflower using your preferred method- don’t cook.

 - Transfer to freezer-friendly bags, removing as much air as possible, and flatten.